colomboluke/bracket-maker/src/Brainstorm.md

     - Choose between traditional bracket and voting bracket
       - Traditional bracket chooses the winner of each match by comparing their scores, voting bracket lets users vote on who they want to advance
   - [ ] Let users create a bracket, then save that on the site and let other people play it

-Considering:
-- Change 'id' in the Team object to 'seed'